Parallel Sparse and Data-Sparse Factorization-based Linear Solvers

 The DAGs for sparse computations can be highly irregular in that both the vertex weights and the edge weights vary a lot.
 The communication links between pairs of processes also vary.
 It is particularly challenging to achieve good parallel efficiency for SpTRSV, which typically has limited task-level parallelism and relies on fine-grain synchronization to exploit this parallelism.

 For SpTRSV on-node parallelism, extensive studies have led to efficient algorithms with satisfactory parallel efficiency.
-All these algorithms aim to schedule ready tasks as fast as possible, including level-set based methods~\cite{sptrsv-level-1989,weifeng-sptrsv2016}, level tile~\cite{swSpTRSV} and dynamic scheduling~\cite{bradley2016}, and scheduling via the standard OpenMP-barrier type of loop~\cite{Yzelman2025}. \Cref{fig:sptrsv-levels} shows an example sparse lower triangular matrix $L$ and its associated task graph.
+All these algorithms aim to schedule ready tasks as soon as possible, including level-set based methods~\cite{sptrsv-level-1989,weifeng-sptrsv2016}, level tile method~\cite{swSpTRSV}, dynamic scheduling~\cite{bradley2016}, and scheduling via the standard OpenMP-barrier type of loop~\cite{Yzelman2025}. \Cref{fig:sptrsv-levels} shows an example of a sparse lower triangular matrix $L$ and its associated task graph.
 Assuming a supernodal blocked algorithm is used, then each diagonal block $L_{ii}$ defines a dense TRSV operation $x_i = L_{ii}^{-1} \bar{b}_i$ and each off-diagonal nonzero block $L_{ij}$ defines a dense GEMV operation $L_{ij} x_j$.
 In a level-set algorithm, multiple processes perform parallel operations within a level, then synchronize globally before moving to the next level.
 Park et al.~\cite{park-sptrsv-2014} developed a scheme to reduce the amount of synchronization.
 The algorithm uses local point-to-point synchronization for the two dependent tasks across the level sets if they are assigned to different processes.
 Dependent tasks assigned to the same process do not incur synchronization.
-They showed that this reduced synchronization led to 1.6$\times$ speed up over the strictly level-based algorithm on a 12-core Intel Xeon processor.
+They show that this reduced synchronization leads to a 1.6$\times$ speedup over the strictly level-based algorithm on a 12-core Intel Xeon processor.

 Implementing these techniques in a distributed manner is highly nontrivial, since the algorithms do not map well to MPI's two-sided handshaking paradigm, where both sender and receiver actively engage in the data exchange.
 In contrast, one-sided communication is an appealing alternative communication model, which was already established in the MPI standard since MPI-2~\cite{mpi-2}.
 This model was inspired by the Bulk Synchronous Parallel (BSP) model, which separates communication from computation.
 The BSP model has been implemented in the BSPlib API~\cite{BSPlib1998}.